-Performance bonds should be delivered by the Contractor to the Employer before the Starting Date unless the Schedule (Part 1E) states that no bond is required.
-The Employer may require the Contractor, by way of a Letter of Intent, to provide a performance bond prior to issuing the Letter of Acceptance.
+Performance bonds should be delivered by the Contractor to the Employer before the Starting Date unless the Schedule, part 1E states that no bond is required.
+The Employer may require the Contractor, by way of the Letter to Successful Tenderer, to provide a performance bond prior to issuing the Letter of Acceptance.
 This should be stated in the tendering instructions.